 🎓

-It works for hydrogen, but not for multi-electron atoms such as helium and heavier elements.
-It also cannot explain electron spin, fine structure in spectral lines, or behavior in a magnetic field such as the Zeeman effect.
-Quantum mechanics with the Schrodinger equation uses probability density instead of fixed orbits and describes these effects accurately.
-The Bohr model is still useful as an introductory model for intuitively understanding energy levels.
+It works for hydrogen but fails completely for multi-electron atoms (helium and beyond).
+It also can't explain electron spin, the fine structure of spectral lines, or behavior in a magnetic field (the Zeeman effect).
+Quantum mechanics via the Schrödinger equation uses a "probability density" instead of orbits and describes all of these accurately.
+The Bohr model remains a useful introductory picture for intuitively grasping energy levels.

 Frequently Asked Questions

 Increasing n expands the electron's orbital radius by a factor of n² and makes the energy level shallower at -13.6/n² eV.
-Additionally, the wavelength of light emitted during transitions between n values changes, allowing real-time observation of spectral series (Lyman, Balmer, etc.).
+The wavelength of the light emitted during transitions between n values also changes, letting you observe spectral series (Lyman, Balmer, etc.) in real time.

-The Balmer series involves transitions from n ≥ 3 to n = 2, emitting light in the visible spectrum, while the Lyman series involves transitions from n ≥ 2 to n = 1, emitting light in the ultraviolet spectrum.
-You can compare the wavelengths of each series by changing the value of n in the simulator.
+The Balmer series involves transitions from n ≥ 3 to n = 2 and emits visible light, while the Lyman series involves transitions from n ≥ 2 to n = 1 and emits ultraviolet light.
+You can compare the wavelengths of each series by changing n in the simulator.

-Because the reference point for zero energy is set at infinity (the state where the electron is completely separated from the nucleus), the energy of bound states is negative.
-The larger the absolute value of the negative number, the more strongly the electron is bound, with n = 1 being the most stable ground state.
+Because zero energy is referenced at infinity (the electron completely separated from the nucleus), bound-state energies are negative.
+The larger the absolute value, the more strongly the electron is bound, with n = 1 being the most stable ground state.

-No. The Bohr model assumes classical circular orbits for electrons and ignores wave-particle duality and the uncertainty principle.
-More accurate quantum mechanical models represent electrons using probability distributions (orbitals) rather than orbits, but the Bohr model is useful for basic understanding of energy levels.
+No. The Bohr model assumes classical circular orbits and ignores the electron's wave nature and the uncertainty principle.
+More accurate quantum-mechanical models use probability distributions (orbitals) rather than orbits, but the Bohr model is useful for a basic understanding of energy levels.

 Real-World Applications